We are following government guidelines to make sure this activity is undertaken safely, with extra measures in place to protect everyone’s health.

 The health and safety of our supporters and fundraisers is our top priority.
 We have brought in extra measures to protect everyone’s health.
 We are following government guidelines, the Institute of Fundraising guidelines, and will continue to review our fundraising to make sure it’s safe.

-Door-to-door fundraising is a very important and effective part of our fundraising programme.
+Door-to-door and private site fundraising (takes place in venues like shopping centres) are very important and effective parts of our fundraising programme.
 It enables fundraisers to engage with members of the public to raise awareness of the work we do, as well as find new regular donors to play our lottery.

-We are using two professional fundraising agencies – SMILE Fundraising and APPCO UK – to help us fundraise.
+We are using the following professional fundraising agencies to help us fundraise: SMILE Fundraising.
 All their fundraisers have been thoroughly trained, and we regularly monitor and review their work to make sure they are delivering the best service.

 Following both the government guidelines and guidance set out by the Fundraising Regulator and Institute of Fundraising, we have taken the below steps to ensure our fundraising activity is conducted as safely as possible: